February 12, 2008

 After the senators' amendment was accepted by a bipartisan majority of the Committee, the White House objected to the provision, calling it "a step backwards."
 While Senator Wyden and his colleagues declined to accept the idea that Americans' rights should change when they travel abroad, they worked with both Intelligence Committee Chairman Jay Rockefeller (D-WV) and Vice Chairman Kit Bond (R-MO) to modify the language to ensure that the amendment would not have unintended consequences.
 In the process, the modifications actually expand the amendment's original scope to include physical searches as well as electronic surveillance.

 "Senator Feingold, Senator Whitehouse and I have put in a lot of hours fighting for this provision," Wyden said.
-"I would like to thank Senators Rockefeller and Bond for working with us not only to move this amendment forward, but to ensure that it will not have a negative impact on
+"I would like to thank Senators Rockefeller and Bond for working with us not only to move this amendment forward, but to ensure that it will not have a negative impact on U.S. national security.
+I hope that the White House will drop its objections and accept this agreement."

 Wyden voted against final passage of S.2248 because the bill also grants blanket retroactive immunity to any telecommunications company accused of participating in President Bush's warrantless wiretapping program.